prof-rossetti/intro-to-python/notes/python/packages/sendgrid.md

 ## Installation

-From within a virtual environment, install the `sendgrid` package:
+From within an active virtual environment, install the `sendgrid` package:

 ```sh
 pip install sendgrid